aleksey-rowan/obsidian-context-aware-move-and-rename/README.md

   <img src="./assets/demo.gif" style="width: 80%" />
 </p>

-In the above example `F2` is mapped to the "Rename File or Link" and `F3` is mapped to the "Move File or Link" commands.
+In the above example `F2` is mapped to the "Rename File or Link" and `F3` is mapped to the "Move File or Link" commands; absolute links are enabled to show folder change of a linked note.

 ### Why?